Almighty Black P Stones Nation

 The Almighty Black P. Stone Nation, P is for peace, was structured and had a foundation similar to the religion of Islam, which led to the brief up rise of the El Rukns as during the nation’s early days there was strict rules that had to be followed, with the main leaders being known as the Main 21.

 Outside of Jeff Fort and Bull Hairston, one of the Main 21 leaders was Mickey Cogwell who had a brief stint as a prominent leader of the Black P. Stone Nation but conflicts within eventually would lead to his death.

 Mickey Cogwell’s followers would branch off the Cobra Stones from the ABPSN and create their own gang by the name of the Mickey Cobras, who had territory in many of the city’s housing projects like Cabrini Green, Dearborn Homes and Robert Taylor Homes.

 Currently, the Mickey Cobras are much smaller in size after the destruction of the city’s housing projects and have a very small presence in the streets of Chicago other than areas like Princeton Avenue, from 43rd to 53rd Street, or 51st Street between King Drive and Cottage Grove.

-Even though their main rivals throughout the years were the Disciples, Gangster Disciples or Devil Disciples who begun around 53rd and Woodlawn and later transform to the Black Disciples, the main adversaries of the ABPSN were inner conflicts, a search of an identity, and the federal government.
+Even though their main rivals throughout the years were the Disciples, Gangster Disciples or Devil Disciples who begun around 53rd and Woodlawn and later transform to the Black Disciples, the main adversaries of the ABPSN were inner conflicts and the federal government.